Lizhuoling/UniMODE/README.md

 ## Citing <a name="citing"></a>

-Please use the following BibTeX entry if you use Omni3D and/or Cube R-CNN in your research or refer to our results.
+Please use the following BibTeX entry if you use UniMODE, MM-UniMODE, or MM-Omni3D in your research or refer to our results.

 ```BibTeX
 @inproceedings{li2024unimode,